alpyen/fpga-mediaplayer/README.md

 - Documentation
   - kicad/README.md
   - vivado/README.md
-    - Move the Vivado project stuff into the corresponding README
     - Write section about flashing memory and playing back the file
-  - Clean up main README and docs/ READMEs and restructure
-    - One README for subfolders like kicad/ python/
-    - Link the sub-READMEs in this project README
-- Vivado
-  - What happens if you try to recreate the project on a Vivado installation that is missing the board files?

 <br>
 Below is the draft of the repository's readme once the To-do List above is completely worked out.

 ___
 <br>

 # fpga-mediaplayer - learning FPGA development